Aaron-Cunningham/Bank-Management-System/Docs/README.md

 1) Download the file by clicking ***code*** and ***download zip***.
 2) Make sure all the requirements are installed and a venv library is installed.
-3) Use the terminal to input the arguments.
+3) Use the terminal to input the arguments in the command line arguments section.
-4) depending on which version of python your using write `python` for python version 2 or `python3` for python3 in commands line arguments
+4) depending on which version of python your using write `python` for python version 2 or `python3` for python version 3 in commands line arguments.

 Testing banking application
 ==========================